SocketDotTech/socket-docs/docs/fees.md

 ### 2. Fund Your App

-After deployment, deposit fees against your `SuperTokenAppGateway`'s address on any supported chain to enable offchainVM to execute transactions on your behalf.
+After deployment, deposit fees against your `SuperTokenAppGateway`'s address on any supported chain to enable EVMx to execute transactions on your behalf.

 ### 3. Deploy to Target Chains